poncev/poncev.github.io/_posts/2024-11-02-modal-analysis-basics.md

 $$

 In fact, if $z$ and $\phi$ satisfy \eqref{eq:undamped_quad}, then $(\phi, z\phi)^t$ is an eigenvector of $\Omega$ with eigenvalue $z$.
-It is not hard to see that all the eigenvectors have this form.
+It is not hard to see that every eigenvector has this form.

 Since the system matrices are real, then for each eigenvector $(\phi, z\phi)^t$ the vector $(\bar{\phi}, \bar{z}\bar{\phi})^t$ is also an eigenvector.